matthunz/viewbuilder/README.md

 Cross-platform user interface framework for Rust.

-This crate provides primitives for the backend of a UI.
-It's built for use as a backend for [concoct](https://github.com/concoct-rs/concoct), but you can bring your own state management tools or build your own framework using this as a backend.
+This crate provides a moduler GUI library that can be used as an entire framework, or with individual parts.

 ```rust
 fn App(cx: Scope) -> Element {